b1lodHand/absent-dialogues/README.md

 ### Installing
 So, you've installed all the things necessary to run this tool.
 Now, it is the time of installing the tool itself.

-This step is prettymuch straightforward:
+This step is pretty much straightforward:

 1 - Go to: https://github.com/b1lodHand/absent-dialogues/releases